Assembling your view…

 City data is refreshed monthly from Census Bureau population estimates, Zillow rent and home price indices, BLS salary data, and Tax Foundation tax rates.
 Last updated: 2026.

-The median home price in Waterbury is $271,702, which is 5.3× the local median income.
-Most median-income households would stretch to buy at this ratio.
+The median home price in Hartford is $194,741, which is 4.3× the local median income.
+It's on the edge of affordability for median-income households.
 The national median home price is $467,370.

 Connecticut has a 6.99% state income tax rate.
 Combined state and local sales tax averages 6.35%, and the effective property tax rate is 1.63%.